-The following is a description of transactions since January 1, 2021, to which we have been a party in which the amount involved exceeded the lesser of \$120,000 or one percent of our total assets at year end for the last two completed fiscal years and in which any of our executive officers, directors, promoters, or beneficial holders of more than 5% of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements discussed above.
+The following is a description of transactions since January 1, 2022, to which we have been a party in which the amount involved exceeded the lesser of \$120,000 or one percent of our total assets at year end for the last two completed fiscal years and in which any of our executive officers, directors, promoters, or beneficial holders of more than 5% of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements discussed above.

 On February 24, 2020, we entered into a joint development agreement (the "Development Agreement") with SeaSpine Orthopedics Corporation ("SeaSpine"), which recently merged with Orthofix Medical, Inc., to develop a next generation device for sacropelvic fixation.
-Mr. Keith Valentine, who serves as the President, Chief Executive Officer and a member of the board of directors of SeaSpine, also serves as a member of our Board.
-On April 27, 2021, Addendum No.1 to the Development Agreement was entered into by and between us and SeaSpine to extend certain obligations as described under the Development Agreement.
+On April 27, 2022, Addendum No.1 to the Development Agreement was entered into by and between us and SeaSpine to extend certain obligations as described under the Development Agreement.
+Mr. Keith Valentine, served as the President, Chief Executive Officer and a member of the board of directors of SeaSpine, also serves as a member of our Board.
+On October 4, 2023, Mr. Valentine resigned as a member of the Board of Directors of Orthofix.
+As such, subsequent to October 4, 2023, SeaSpine is no longer a related party of the Company.

 Under the terms of the Development Agreement, we agreed to make monthly payments to SeaSpine to reimburse for full time resources employed by SeaSpine responsible for conducting the development activities.
-For the years ended December 31, 2022 and 2021, we expensed \$38,725 and \$29,000, respectively, of reimbursement charges from SeaSpine.
+For the year ended December 31, 2023, we did not incur any reimbursement charges but purchased an immaterial amount of instrument components from Seaspine.
+For the year ended December 31, 2022, we expensed \$38,725 of reimbursement charges from SeaSpine.
 Certain intellectual property developed pursuant to the project plan will be owned by us, certain intellectual property developed pursuant to the project plan will be owned by SeaSpine, and other intellectual property developed pursuant to the project plan will be jointly owned by SeaSpine and us.
 We also agreed to provide SeaSpine a royalty-free, worldwide, perpetual, non-exclusive license of certain of our intellectual property incorporated into the product to be developed.
 We also agreed to pay SeaSpine a product royalty, in an amount specified in the Development Agreement, for each resulting product sold for a period of 10 years beginning on the initial market launch.
+For the year ended December 31, 2023, we paid \$0.3 million of royalties and an immaterial amount for the year ended December 31, 2022.